 [Update: Newly revealed data on Apple’s self-driving car program shows the tech giant is serious about the technology.
-In May, the California DMV revealed that Apple’s autonomous car permit now covers 55 vehicles and 83 drivers, a huge jump from the three self-driving cars it started in 2017.
+In May, the California DMV told that Apple’s autonomous car permit now covers 55 vehicles and 83 drivers, a huge jump from the three self-driving cars it started in 2017.

-Apple’s self-driving car plans aren’t as publicized as those of its competitors, but with 55 cars in its fleet, Apple now has the second-largest number of self-driving vehicles on the road, behind only GM Cruise.]
+Apple’s self-driving car plans aren’t as publicized as its competitors, but with 55 cars in its fleet, Apple now has the second-largest number of self-driving vehicles on the road, behind only GM Cruise.]

 WHAT IS LIDAR?

 Lidar sensors emit mild waves in all instructions; the gentle waves mirror off of objects and go back to the sensor, measuring the space between the car and the object.

 Bouncing to and from the sensor thousands and thousands of instances in an unmarried second, the mild waves create an on-the-spot, continuously updating the 3D map to spot limitations without delay.

 But as the latest deadly accidents related to self-riding motors have shown, vehicles’ generation to identify pedestrians and avoid collisions still has plenty of maturing.